Vdave06/viks-ongoing-learning-notes/README.md

 ## VS CODE METHOD:
 # Click the "+" next to each file in Source Control panel
-# Files move from "

-Changes" section to "Staged Changes" section
+# Files move from "Changes" section to "Staged Changes" section
 # OR click + next to "Changes" header to stage all

 # 6. Commit with meaningful message - CHOOSE YOUR METHOD